Athletics at the 2024 Summer Olympics – Women's 400 metres hurdles: Final

-The final is scheduled to be held on 8 August, starting at 21:25 (UTC+2) in the evening.
+The final was held on 8 August, starting at 21:25 (UTC+2) in the evening.

 In the final, McLaughlin-Levrone went out fastest over the first hurdle with Jasmine Jones second.
 McLaughlin-Levrone continued conservatively for herself down the backstretch, gaining on Bol, who was in the lane immediately to her outside.
 By the 200, McLaughlin-Levrone had made up the stagger on Bol.
 McLaughlin-Levrone just continued to pull ahead to an insurmountable lead and successfully defended her Olympic title.
 Cockrell took the final hurdle smoothly, passing Bol, and surged ahead to run in for silver.
 Bol won her second consecutive Olympic bronze medal in this event.

 McLaughlin-Levrone set a new world record at 50.37.
 Anna Cockrell became the #4 performer with her 51.87, the 13th fastest performance in history (behind 7 by McLaughlin-Levrone, 4 by Bol, and Muhammad's Olympic silver medal).
 Bol's 52.15 was only her 8th best but was #19 in history.
 In fourth, Jasmine Jones became the #5 performer in history.
 Fifth place Rushell Clayton became #13.
 The top four would have won any Olympics before 2020.

 The final was the fastest women's 400-meter hurdles race in Olympic history collectively: five of the eight women ran under 52.7 seconds, with these times ranking among the top 11 in Olympic history.
 The winning margin was 1.50 seconds - the greatest winning margin for the women's 400 metres hurdles at any Olympics.